 If you’re working with an RSS feed platform, you should be able to schedule out your episodes well ahead of time.
 100% recommended.

 Give your Flash Briefing a short, clear name that tells users what it is and contains at least one important search term.
-For example, Erik’s briefing is about marketing so the name Marketers Anonymous is great because it contains a word people would regularly search when looking for that sort of content.

 Amazon allows you to select up to 30 single words as descriptive keywords.
 These and your description are prime real estate for your podcast.
 Include words that people search for related to your content or industry.